xwmx/hosts/README.md

 Remove one or more records based on a given IP address, hostname, or search string.
-When the `--force` option is used, the confirmation prompt is supressed.
+When the `--force` option is used, the confirmation prompt is suppressed.

 ###### `hosts list [enabled | disabled | <search string>]`

 List the existing IP / hostname pairs, optionally limited to a specified state.
-When provided with a seach string, all matching enabled records will be printed.
+When provided with a search string, all matching enabled records will be printed.

 ###### `hosts show (<ip> | <hostname> | <search string>)`